vamseeachanta/teamresumes/cv/ss_resume.md

 ## Summary

-- Multidisciplinary  software developer with hands-on experience on programming , Possess strong engineering fundamentals, design experience and strong programming skills.
+- Multidisciplinary  software developer with hands-on experience in programming , Possess strong engineering fundamentals, design experience and strong programming skills.
-- Highly motivated and detail-oriented professional , Possess strong knowledge in Python programming , with a proven track record of applying in automation.
+- Highly motivated and detail-oriented professional , Having strong knowledge in Python programming , with a proven track record of applying in automation.
 Demonstrated ability to learn new technologies quickly and apply them to solve complex problems.
 - Seeking a challenging role to further enhance my technical skills and contribute to the company.

 ## Education